New Light $H^\pm$ Discovery Channels at the LHC: Benchmark Points

 \section{Benchmark Points}

 In order to encourage future searches for light charged Higgs boson via such new channels, we propose 8 BPs for the 2HDM Type-I. Such BPs are presented in Table \ref{BPsTypeI}.
 In our selected BPs, notice that we take also into account the case where the mass of the charged Higgs is larger than the top one.
-The cross sections of the $2W + 4b$ and $W+4b$ signatures from both di-Higgs and top (anti)quark processes are also given herein.
+The total cross section of the final states $2W+4b$ and $W+4b$ from both di-Higgs and the two top (anti)quarks are given herein.

-For BP1, the production and decay rate of $2W + 4b$ from top (anti)quark processes can only reach $5$ fb\footnote{We refer here to the $pp \to t\bar b H^-$ + c.c. rates.}, while the production and decay rate of $2W + 4b$ from the pair production of charged Higgs bosons is $\approx 23.1$ fb.
-Moreover, the production rate of $W+4b$ from charged Higgs production in association with a neutral Higgs boson can reach values around $174$ fb, which are much larger than the rates of the $2W + 4b$ final state from charged Higgs pair production.
-This behaviour is well illustrated in Figure \ref{rates}.
-For other BPs, the total production rate of the $(2)W+4b$ from different production processes is also shown in Figure \ref{rates}.
+In BP1, for instance, the cross-section rate of the $2W+4b$ signature from the top (anti)quark processes can only reach $5$ fb\footnote{we refer here to the $pp \to t\bar b H^-$ + c.c. rates}, whereas the cross-section rate of the $2W+4b$ signature from the pair production of $H^\pm$ bosons is $\approx$23.1 fb.
+Moreover, the cross-section rate $\sigma{(W+4b)}$ from the $h/A$-associated $H^\pm$ production can reach values of around $174$ fb, which are much larger than the rates of $\sigma(2W+4b)$ from charged Higgs pair production.
+This behavior is well illustrated in Figure \ref{rates}.
+For other BPs, the cross-section rates of the $2W+4b$ and $W+4b$ signatures from different production processes are also shown in Figure \ref{rates}.